-- a) definitions and differences among all student loan programs - b) explanation on how the student's total loan eligibility was calculated consequences

-- c) applicable grace period allowed along with explanation of deferments and forbearances offered - d) explanation and definition of default and its
+- 1. definitions and differences among all student loan programs - 2. explanation on how the student's total loan eligibility was calculated - 3. applicable grace period allowed along with explanation of deferments and forbearances offered - 4. explanation and definition of default and its consequences - a. liability for expenses incurred for collection - b. damaged credit rating for at least seven years - c. loss of deferment options

-- 1) liability for expenses incurred for collection - 2) damaged credit rating for at least seven years - 3) loss of deferment options - 4) possible seizure of federal and state income tax refunds - 5) possible garnishment of wages - 6) loss of eligibility for further Federal Title IV student assistance - e) example of student loan repayment schedule - f) loan consolidation information - g) estimated average entry level salaries for various occupations - h) borrower's responsibility to repay his/her loan and to notify lenders of any change of name, address, telephone number or Social Security number - i) how to access and retrieve information from the National Student Loan Data System
+- d. possible seizure of federal and state income tax refunds - e. possible garnishment of wages - f. loss of eligibility for further Federal Title IV student assistance - 5. example of student loan repayment schedule - 6. loan consolidation information - 7. estimated average entry level salaries for various occupations - 8. borrower's responsibility to repay his/her loan and to notify lenders of any change of name, address, telephone number or Social Security number - 9. how to access and retrieve information from the National Student Loan Data System

-All students who borrowed at any time during the current academic year will be required to complete an exit loan counseling session prior to the end of the academic year.
+All students who borrowed at any time during the current academic year will be required to complete a Loan Exit Counseling session prior to the end of the academic year.
 This process provides students with information regarding their rights, responsibilities and obligations to the student loan program.